 Tolo is just 10 km from Nafplio.
 This lovely city was the first capital of Modern Greece, Nafplio has an island fortress – Bourtzi – a beautiful town square, the high Palamidi fortress, and an old town awash in color with bougainvillea in bloom.

-A lovely monastery is just outside of Tolo, set on a hill of Cypress trees and wildflowers, overlooking the bay.
-Just below the monastery is a sacred spring, used – according to Mythology – by Hera, after her romantic trysts
+A lovely Byzantine monastery from the 12th century is just outside of Tolo.
+The Monastery of Aghia Moni, set on a hill of Cypress trees and wildflowers, overlooks the bay.
+Just below the monastery is a sacred spring, used – according to Mythology – by Hera, after her romantic trysts.

 Argolida is rich in history and archaeology.
 Tolo is near some of the most fascinating sights of both Ancient Greece and – even earlier – Mycenaen Greece.
 This is the Greece of our collective imagination – the Greece of Homer, of Agamemnon, and of ships bound for Troy.
 It’s also the home of one of the greatest theaters of Classical Greece, where the works of Aeschylus and Aristophanes still play, and of one of the most famous healing centers of the Ancient World.